l1351868270/DRL-investment/README.md

-This repository is my investment base on tongdaxin and deep reinforce learning
+This repository is my investment tool base on tongdaxin and deep reinforce learning